jacobhal/javascript/README.md

 var p = new Person();
 ```

+> In our example above, the arrow function does not have its own this.
+The this value of the enclosing lexical scope is used; arrow functions follow the normal variable lookup rules.
+So while searching for this which is not present in the current scope, an arrow function ends up finding the this from its enclosing scope

 ### Basic Arrow functions
 An *arrow function* expression is a compact alternative to a traditional function expression, but is limited and can't be used in all situations.